farhanatasnim/Dengue_Forcasting_Climatic/README.md

 * By looking at the above graph, it's evident that dengue cases increased shortly after heavy rainfall.
 For instance, in Ahmedabad, dengue cases peaked in week 40, about 5 to 6 weeks after the highest rainfall.
 However, for the other two regions, it is hard to observe that.
 * Granger casuality test(GC test): The Granger causality test is a statistical hypothesis test used to determine whether one time series can predict another.
-* We performed Granger casuality test between dengue cases and rainfall timeseries in order to find casual relationship between the two.
+* We performed Granger casuality test between dengue cases and rainfall timeseries in order to find causal relationship between the two.

  **Table 1: Granger Casuality Test Results for "Cases Vs Rainfall" in Different Regions**